essawey/essawey/README.md

 - ✉️  You can shoot me an email at **M.Abdelmaged@nu.edu.eg!**

 - 📄  Please have a look at my **[Résumé](https://nileuniversity-my.sharepoint.com/:w:/g/personal/m_abdelmaged_nu_edu_eg/EfdbagLWhnFCmglvF0IcnXQBgne30uGJtJS9toD0IHLFgg?e=7BQ5b4)** for more details about me.
-I'm open to feedback and suggestions!.
+I'm open to feedback and suggestions!